toptal/component-resolver-webpack/README.md

 # component-resolver-webpack

-[Webpack](http://webpack.github.io) plugin that provides simple convention on how to organize components: _**component should be placed in directory named as component it self**._
+[Webpack](http://webpack.github.io) plugin that provides simple convention on how to organize components: _**component file should be placed in directory named as component it self**._

 It allows to shorten `require` calls and make them more expressive: